kodecocodes/objective-c-style-guide/README.md

 ## Data Types

-Unless using non-Foundation types is necessary we should use Foundation types (like NSUInteger, etc).
+Unless usage of non-Foundation types is necessary we should use Foundation types (like NSUInteger, etc).

 **Preferred:**